Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 This will use Hashcat to attempt cracking the passwords.
 The -m 7400 option specifies the SHA-256 crypt format, and the -a 0 option sets the attack mode to dictionary-based.
    -While Hashcat is running, you can check the status of the cracking process by using the following command: `hashcat --status`

-6. Once Hashcat has completed the cracking process, you can view the cracked passwords by running:
+5. Once Hashcat has completed the cracking process, you can view the cracked passwords by running:

 ```bash
 hashcat --show valid_hashes.txt
 ```

-7.Once the hashes are cracked run a cat on the valid_hashes.txt file to see who the passwords belong to: `cat valid_hashes.txt`
+6. Once the hashes are cracked run a cat on the valid_hashes.txt file to see who the passwords belong to: `cat valid_hashes.txt`

-8. Using the cracked administrator credentials, you can now log into the Palo Alto device via SSH:
+7. Using the cracked administrator credentials, you can now log into the Palo Alto device via SSH:

 ```bash
 ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedAlgorithms=+ssh-rsa admin@1.33.170.38